johnklaumann/React-authors-register/README.md

 Make sure that you have React installed with webpack and Babel.

+To download react you can use this link https://react-cn.github.io/react/downloads.html

 Travel to your folder with prompt and execute with the command "npm start".

 ![Example](https://github.com/johnklaumann/React-authors-register/blob/master/react.png)